skybert/skybert-net/src/craftsmanship/love-thy-coder.md

 It's so much nicer to read code snippets and log excerpts if you apply some styling to it.
-Most platforms today have markup support, including Slack, Jira, Confluence and Github.
+Most platforms today have markup support, including Slack (uses Mark, Jira, Confluence and Github.
 Use it to make your message a pleasant read.

 Consider this without markup: